devgeniem/dustpress/README.md

 ## Dust templates

-Dust templates are 100% compatible with Dust.js templates.
-DustPress is based on Dust-PHP library.
+DustPHP templates are 100% compatible with Dust.js templates.
+See the official [Dust.js website](http://www.dustjs.com/) for documentation or the [LinkedIn Dust Tutorial](https://github.com/linkedin/dustjs/wiki/Dust-Tutorial).

 All templates should start with a context block with the name of the current model, so that the variables are usable in the template.
 As for our previous example model, very simplified template could look like this: